About the Artist

 To make them inhabitable?

 Yeah, but inhabitable for myself.
 So maybe if there were no limits to the site I’d just turn it into my site.
-One of my teachers in art school described my process as an animal nesting.
-Where they're collecting materials and creating a shelter that satisfies their personal needs.
+One of my teachers in art school described my process as an animal nesting — they collect materials and create a shelter that satisfies their personal needs.
 So maybe I do actually choose spaces that are not necessarily totally unstable, in terms of their future, because there's a certain level of comfort in that.
-Granted that they're, at the same time, they're severely compromised and poised for massive change.
+Granted that they're they're severely compromised at the same time, and poised for massive change.
 But there's probably a reason why I'm not finding spaces that nobody cares about at all.

-There's such a weight and impenetrability to these spaces, they're so massive and beautiful but they dominate your experience so much.
-In a way, it's like trying to create new space out of this space that you're never gonna escape.
-So the natural environments, the rivers and stuff, are often, like, you cannot go into it, you don't want to because you know what's happened there, it's absolutely toxic.
-So it's like trying to make the spaces, at least in your imagination, more inhabitable or more malleable rather than just being like, “Wow, they must've done a ton of stuff in here, look at these bricks.”
-But I'm obsessed with that too, I could talk about what's there...
+There's such a weight and impenetrability to these spaces.
+They're so massive and beautiful but they dominate your experience so much.
+In a way, it's like trying to create new space out of this space that you're never going to escape.
+Often, you can't go into the natural environments around them because you know what's happened there — it's absolutely toxic.
+So you try to make the spaces, at least in your imagination, more inhabitable or more malleable rather than just being like, “Wow, they must've done a ton of stuff in here, look at these bricks.”
+But I'm obsessed with that, too.

 Even like this barn that we’re in right now, I could show you all the parts of it, but then it's kind of like, “Alright, what do we do with it now that it's not a barn anymore?
 How do we think about it now?”
 It's almost like wanting to make it something other than what it is, but only temporarily, and using what's already there as a way to do that.
 I think that relates to the way that documentary projects tend to create narratives out of truth, out of what's there by making it their own.